Some smart-sounding people will tell you that animation is the exploitation and management of still images to generate the illusion of movement.

 Another way to use motion design in transitions is during loading times.
 Why not shorten the waiting time with an interesting animation?
 Animations help hold users’ focus while the device is downloading the necessary data.

 Micro-interactions are events used to create an engaging moment with the user.

 You can find these micro-interactions all over apps and websites.
 Most of the time, the animation starts with a trigger (user action) that causes a reaction, letting the user know what’s happening, making the navigation inside an app or a website easier.

 These micro-interactions could happen without any kind of animation, but motion design appears here with the purpose to make this interaction more interesting and engaging.

-With the help of animation, we can set the tone of a brand’s identity – be it fun, playful, professional etc. The role of animation is being the personality booster.
+With the help of animation, we can set the tone of a brand’s identity – be it fun, playful, professional, etc. The role of animation is to be a personality booster.

 With animation, designers can evoke emotions.
-When we think of a person, we automatically associate them with their way of speaking, walking, laughing etc. It's the person's personality that makes him or her memorable.
+When we think of a person, we automatically associate them with their way of speaking, walking, laughing, etc. It’s the person’s personality that makes them memorable.
 The same logic applies to brands.